LennartKeller/datenbanken_app/README.md

 # FastAl

-An easy, web-based and active learning aided annotation tool.
+An easy, web-based and active-learning-aided annotation tool.

 ## Installation